 After I got home I got one of them ready for the grill and then stood there thinking about what I would do with the second one.
 I have seen recipes using brown rice crispies cereal as a coating for fish stick and chicken tenders but I have been unable to find them and then heard that the most popular brand is being discontinued anyway.
 I was about to dismiss the idea just as I glanced over at my NuWave Oven (air fryer) it was was 2ft away… sitting right beside it was a HUGE box of corn flakes.

-DING!
-DING!
-DING!
-A bell went off in my head!
+DING-DING-DING A bell went off in my head!
+Cornflake Crusted Catfish!!

 My mom used to do an oven-baked version of chicken that used CORN FLAKES as the breading.
-Cornflake style cereal IS approved for the Ultimate Portion Fix and so this is a match made in heaven!!
+Cornflake style cereal IS approved for the Ultimate Portion Fix.
+So I knew it was going to work.

-The first thing I did was put a couple of handfuls of corn flakes in a gallon baggie.
-I mashed and mashed and mashed till I got them to the size of rice crispies …………..
+I put a couple of handfuls of cornflakes in a gallon bag.
+I smashed them until I got them to the size of rice crispies …………..

 Yes, this picture is blurry.
 I took it thru the NuWave Ovens glass.
 On my low rack for about 10 minutes on one side and then I gently flipped it over and cooked it for about 5 more minutes.